EwenQuim/ewenquim.github.io/content/articles/1-markdown-website.md

 ### Fast

-Access you website even with H+ or a bad 3G connexion.
+Access this website even with H+ or a bad 3G connexion.

+### Sticking to HTML

+Markdown is really near to HTML, and simpler is better.

+## How to do that - current version

+I use a static website generator: [Hugo](https://gohugo.io/).
+It transforms the markdown to html and generates the pages automatically.
+There are a lot of interesting features in it : auto reloading etc...
+The best thing about hugo is that hosting is really easy.
+I'm currently hosting it with Gitlab Pages but I could have done it myself.

-## How to do that
+## How to do that - old & tricky edition

 This objective is a bit unique.
 When I'm writing an article, I only want to edit local markdown files and push changes.